jjonescz/awe/gradient/README.md

 4. Install [huproxy](https://github.com/google/huproxy) locally and configure
    SSH as shown below.
 Replace `<JUPYTER_LAB_ID>` by ID from URL that opens in Gradient when clicking on "Open in Jupyter Lab" button.
-For SSH password, use token shown in terminal after the container is started.
+For SSH password, use token from that URL.
+Alternatively, look into terminal output in Gradient web environment after the notebook starts, both the token and public URL should appear there.

    ```ssh_config
    Host 127.0.0.1